SoftwareAG/OAuth_Custom_Rest_Connector/README.md

     This article shows how to create custom rest connector in webMethods.io to get access token without using the default oauth account management and how to configure keycloak server with client_credentials.

-# Usecase
+# Use-case
 If you are integrating with Custom Cloud Rest Application and if the OAUTH Provider for your custom application generates token with considerably small expiry and there is a need to generate the access token for every session (or service execution) instead of refreshing token on expiry.
 In such cases we will need to create a Cloud Integration to get the access token instead of using default OAuth Account management of the connector.

 ![](./images/usecase.png)

-As an example we will use Keycloak as OAUTH provider to showcase this usecase.
+As an example we will use Keycloak as OAUTH provider to showcase this use-case.

 # Prerequisite
-1. Pre-instaled keycloak server. *If you need to create your own instance, you could easily spawn one docker or k8s instance from "keycloak packaged by bitnami".
+1. Pre-installed keycloak server. *If you need to create your own instance, you could easily spawn one docker or k8s instance from "keycloak packaged by bitnami".
 Refer https://bitnami.com/stack/keycloak/helm*

 # Topics
 1. Creating realm and client in keycloak and configuring them.
-2. Test to retrive token using postman
+2. Test to retrieve token using postman
 3. webmethods.IO
    1. Creating custom rest connector & and an account
-   2. Creating reource & operations for getting token
+   2. Creating resource & operations for getting token
    3. Creating FlowService to get the token

 # Steps

 ## Creating and configuring realm and client

-1. Login to keycloak "Administartion console".
+1. Login to keycloak "Administration console".
 ![](./images/2023-01-02-17-50-30.png)

-2. Login
+2. Login.
 ![](./images/2023-01-02-18-52-19.png)

-3. Create a realm
+3. Create a realm. (name: **test_realm**)
 ![](./images/2023-01-02-18-53-24.png)

-4. Create a client
+4. Create a client (name: **test_client**), with configs as show below.
 ![](./images/2023-01-02-18-54-40.png)

 ![](./images/2023-01-02-18-56-00.png)